-I think it’s quite safe to say that 2016 wasn’t the best year ever.
+I think it’s quite safe to say that the past year wasn’t the best year ever.
 For many, it was strange and frightening.
 For others, it was even worse than that.
 Our immediate future doesn’t look all that great based on what we saw this year, but there are some places on earth where happiness reigns.

 We can see a familiar pattern start to form when it comes to the world’s happiest countries.
 Three of the top five countries are located in Scandinavia, which should probably tell us that they are really doing something right.